pinalj/quotes-for-woocommerce/quotes-for-woocommerce/readme.txt

 4. Quote email.

 == Changelog ==

+= 1.6 (25.03.2019) =
+* Added a new setting in Quotes->Settings that allow to change the name of the Cart page when the cart contains only quotable products.
+* Added a new setting in Quotes->Settings that allows the admin to disable Billing & Shipping addresses for quote orders.
+* Fixed a conflict error with Stream plugin.
+* Fixed an issue where the {blogname} merge tag is not replaced with the correct details.
+* Email subject & headings were not customizable from WooCommerce->Settings->Eamils.
+Fixed the same.
+* Fixed an error being logged in the debug log for quote emails.

 = 1.5 (31.10.2018) =
 * When the order contains only variable products, the Checkout process fails as no Payment medium is found.
 Fixed the same.